jondeaton/AgarLE/README.md

 # todo
 - Basic game mechanics
-  - Feeding
-  - time-dependent deceleration on splitting
   - Player starts in random location
-  - Virus mass aligns with it's size
+  - Virus/food mass aligns with it's size
   - Arena mass conservation
   - Fix bug when many small cells are on the edge
   - Fix exception on window close